Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 • venereal diseases;

-• abscesses, boils, infected wounds;
+• ulcers, boils, infected wounds;

 • blood poisoning.

-How to reduce the harm from taking drugs
+How to reduce harm from taking drugs

 Observe the following rules.

-• When buying, make sure that the dose of the tablet or the concentration of the solution matches the values \u200b\u200bwritten in the recipe.
+• When purchasing, make sure that the dose of the tablet or the concentration of the solution corresponds to the values written in the recipe.

-1. Antibiotic kills all bacteria.
+1. An antibiotic kills all bacteria.
 It would seem, well, great!
 However, not all bacteria are harmful.
-Only in the intestines lives 2 kg of beneficial microorganisms, not to mention those that live in the nasopharynx and reproductive system.
-The mucous membrane of the gastrointestinal tract contains about 80% immune cells, that's why from the state intestinal microflora directly related to the ability to resist infections”, - says Mikhail Shevyakov, Professor of the Department of Clinical Mycology, Allergology and Immunology of the North-Western State medical university them.
-I. I. Mechnikov.
-Therefore, the intestines have been given the proud title of an immune organ.
-Deprive it of its bacterial population - and the work of the whole organism will be disrupted.
+The intestines alone are home to 2 kg of beneficial microorganisms, not to mention those that live in the nasopharynx and reproductive system.
+“The mucous membrane of the gastrointestinal tract contains about 80% immune cells, That's why depending on the condition intestinal microflora The ability to resist infections directly depends“says Mikhail Shevyakov, professor of the department of clinical mycology, allergology and immunology of the Northwestern State University medical university them.
+I. I. Mechnikova.
+Therefore, the intestines are given the proud title of immune organ.
+Deprive it of the bacterial population, and the functioning of the entire organism will be disrupted.

-What to do if you are taking antibiotics:
+What to do if you take antibiotics: